 Last, an audit over any of these legal issues seems very unlikely.
 Congress requires the IRS to have a stronger case for auditing a church than for other nonprofits.
 This case doesn’t seem to satisfy that.
-The size of the endowment, relative to total activity involved, is common.
+The size of the endowment, relative to the total activity involved, is common.
 The two “improper” disbursements can be easily justified as investment activities.
-Despite all 74 pages in the report, there’s just not enough there.
+Despite all 74 pages in the report, it lacks substance.

 Are there other public policy concerns?

 The technical, legal issues are not entirely the root of the controversy, though, even if the accusation is coming from a whistleblower.
 Not even the whistleblower limits the issues to tax law.
-The online version of his report is addressed not only to the IRS, but also Church leadership, members, Congress, and the general public of the United States.
+The online version of his report is addressed not only to the IRS but also to church leadership, members, Congress, and the general public of the United States.

 It is clearly intended to raise policy and ethical issues, not just legal ones.